MAGALA-RICHARD/apsimNGpy/README.rst

 .. _Usage:

-If your APSIM model is not added to python path, it's important to run the code above before importing modules from apsimNGpy.core, as they depend on pythonnet for execution.
-This procedure is also applicable for running different versions of APSIM models.
+The above code is also applicable for running different versions of APSIM models.
 Please note that if your APSIM installation hasn't been added to the system path, this script line should always be placed at the beginning of your simulation script.

 Required Dependencies:
 *****************************